Cosets of affine vertex algebras inside larger structures: Introduction

 \section{Introduction}

-Vertex algebra are a fundamental class of algebraic structures that arose out of conformal field theory and have applications in a diverse range of subjects.
+Vertex algebras are a fundamental class of algebraic structures that arose out of conformal field theory and have applications in a diverse range of subjects.
 The {\it coset} or {\it commutant} construction is a standard way to construct new vertex algebras from old ones.
-Given a vertex algebra $\cV$ and a subalgebra $\cA\subset \cV$, $\text{Com}(\cA,\cV)$ is the subalgebra of $\cV$ which commutes with $\cA$.
+Given a vertex algebra $\cV$ and a subalgebra $\cA\subseteq \cV$, $\text{Com}(\cA,\cV)$ is the subalgebra of $\cV$ which commutes with $\cA$.
 This was introduced by Frenkel and Zhu in \cite{FZ}, generalizing earlier constructions in representation theory \cite{KP} and physics \cite{GKO}, where it was used to construct the unitary discrete series representations of the Virasoro algebra.
-Many examples have been studied in both the physics and mathematics literature; for a partial list see \cite{AP, B-H,BFH,DJX,DLY,HLY,JLI, JLII}.
-Although it is widely believed that $\text{Com}(\cA, \cV)$ will inherit properties of $\cA$ and $\cV$ such as rationality, $C_2$-cofiniteness, and strong finite generation, no general results of this kind are known.
+Many examples have been studied in both the physics and mathematics literature; for a partial list see \cite{AP,B-H,BFH,DJX,DLY,HLY,JLI, JLII}.
+Although it is widely believed that $\text{Com}(\cA, \cV)$ will inherit properties of $\cA$ and $\cV$ such as rationality and $C_2$-cofiniteness, no general results of this kind are known.

 Many interesting vertex algebras are known or expected to have coset realizations.
 For example, given a simple, finite-dimensional Lie algebra $\gg$, let $L_k(\gg)$ denote the rational affine vertex algebra of $\gg$ at positive integer level $k$.
-There is a diagonal map $L_{k+1}(\gg) \ra L_k(\gg) \otimes L_1(\gg)$, and a famous conjecture \cite{BS} asserts that when $\gg$ is simply laced,
+There is a diagonal map $L_{k}(\gg) \ra L_{k-1}(\gg) \otimes L_1(\gg)$, and a well-known conjecture \cite{BBSSII,FL} asserts that when $\gg$ is simply laced,

-coincides with a simple rational $\cW$-algebra of type $\gg$ given by the Drinfeld-Sokolov reduction associated to the principal embedding of $\gs\gl_2$ in $\gg$ \cite{FF, FKW}.
-The rationality of this series of $\cW$-algebras was recently established by Arakawa \cite{Ara}.
+coincides with a simple rational $\cW$-algebra of type $\gg$ given by the Drinfeld-Sokolov reduction associated to the principal embedding of $\gs\gl_2$ in $\gg$ \cite{FF,FKW}.
+The rationality of these $\cW$-algebras was proven by Arakawa in \cite{Ara}, and this conjecture was recently proven in full generality in a joint work with Arakawa \cite{ACL}.
 Another interesting family is the coset